Town Avoids Paying Massive $5 Million Ransom In Cyberattack

 "I concluded it would be irresponsible to simply dismiss, out of hand, the possibility of obtaining the decryption key," he said.

-Even if negotiations were unsuccessful, it would "buy the city time" to strengthen security ahead of another attack, and to figure out if engineers could restore the data without a decryption key, Mitchell said.
+Even if negotiations were unsuccessful, it would "buy the city time" to strengthen security ahead of another attack and to figure out whether engineers could restore the data without a decryption key, Mitchell said.

 The plan worked.
 While officials were talking to the attacker, the city's IT personnel were able to restore a large portion of the data via backup systems.